 - Loss of consciousness without warning.

-Patient may have an apnoeic spell of breathing due to contraction of thoracic and abdominal muscles.
+A patient may have an apnoeic spell of breathing due to the contraction of the thoracic and abdominal muscles.

 - Tonic phase (10sec)